Garden Soil Preparation: Worth the Effort!

 First Rule of Garden Soil Preparation: Do No Harm

-Before you start working your soil, make certain that it’s not too damp.
-Through the process of compaction you can do a lot of long-term damage to your soil by working it while wet.
+You can do a lot of long-term damage to your soil by working it while wet.
+That damage is called compaction.

 In fact, it’s quite possible to turn a nice plot of loamy garden soil into a gummy, gumbo-ey mess by working it when it’s wet.

-How do you know if your soil is dry enough to work?
-Just use the simple squeeze test.
+So how do you know if your soil is dry enough to work?
+Just use this simple squeeze test.

 Overturn a shovel full of soil, grab up a handful and give it a firm squeeze.
 (You don’t want to use surface soil for this test because it’s not representative of the overall moisture level of the soil.)